The college encourages the involvement of college volunteers in appropriate programs and activities.

 - Compensation includes salary, stipends, fees or any in-kind benefits such as room, board, or clothing received in exchange for services rendered.
 Compensation does not include reimbursements for honorariums.

-A volunteer waiver (DOC) is a document created by Human Resources, and retained by the supervisor with a copy on file in Human Resources.
+A volunteer waiver (PDF) is a document created by Human Resources, and retained by the supervisor with a copy on file in Human Resources.

-A volunteer minor waiver (DOC) is a document for anyone under the age of 18, created by Human Resources and retained by the supervisor with a copy on file in Human Resources.
+A volunteer minor waiver (PDF) is a document for anyone under the age of 18, created by Human Resources and retained by the supervisor with a copy on file in Human Resources.

 Administration of Policy